cweichen/pygn/README.md

 ##Getting Started

-You will need a Gracenote Client ID/Tag pair to use this module.
+You will need a Gracenote Client ID to use this module.
 Please contact developers@gracenote.com to get these.

-Each installed application also needs to have a User ID/Tag, which may be obtained by registering your Client ID/Tag with the Gracenote API.
+Each installed application also needs to have a User ID, which may be obtained by registering your Client ID with the Gracenote API.
 To do this, do:

 	import pygn

-	clientID = '*******' # Enter your Client ID here
+	clientID = '*******-************************' # Enter your Client ID here
-	clientTag = '***************' # Enter your Client Tag here
-	userID, userTag = pygn.getUserID(clientID, clientTag)
+	userID = pygn.register(clientID)

 This registration should be done only once per application to avoid hitting your API quota (i.e. definitely do NOT do this before every query).
-The userID and userTag can be stored in persistent storage (e.g. on the filesystem) and used for all subsequent pygn function calls.
+The userID can be stored in persistent storage (e.g. on the filesystem) and used for all subsequent pygn function calls.

-Once you have your Client ID/Tag and User ID/Tag, you can start making queries.
+Once you have your Client ID and User ID, you can start making queries.

 To search for the Kings of Convenience track "Homesick" from their album "Riot On An Empty Street", do:

-	metadata = pygn.lookupTrack(clientID, clientTag, userID, userTag, 'Kings Of Convenience', 'Riot On An Empty Street', 'Homesick')
+	metadata = pygn.lookupTrack(clientID, userID, 'Kings Of Convenience', 'Riot On An Empty Street', 'Homesick')

 The returned gnmetadata object is a Python dict containing multiple metadata fields.